Joeeazy/alx-system_engineering-devops/0x07-networking_basics/README.md

 As the distance increases, the performance of these technologies may degrade, and other types of networks, such as wide-area networks (WANs), become more suitable.

 # What is a WAN

 * Typical usage

+A WAN, or Wide Area Network, is a type of network that spans a large geographical area, connecting multiple LANs and other network devices across cities, regions, or even countries.

+The primary purpose of a WAN is to facilitate communication and data exchange between devices that are not in close physical proximity.

+WANs use various technologies to transmit data over long distances.

 * Typical geographical size

+ * Interconnecting LANs: WANs are used to connect multiple LANs, allowing organizations with offices in different locations to share resources, data, and information seamlessly.

+ * Internet Connectivity: WANs provide access to the internet, allowing users in different locations to connect to online resources and services.
+This is crucial for global communication and accessing informat   ion hosted on servers located around the world.

+ * Corporate Networking: Large enterprises use WANs to establish a network infrastructure that spans across their various offices and branches.
+This enables centralized management, communication, and resource    sharing.

+ * Telecommunication Networks: WANs are the backbone of telecommunications, connecting telephone networks, mobile networks, and other communication systems across vast distances.

+ * Cloud Computing: WANs play a key role in connecting users to cloud-based services and resources.
+Cloud data centers are often accessed over WANs, enabling users to utilize computing resources and storage ho   sted remotely.

+ * Remote Access: WANs support remote access to corporate networks, allowing employees to connect to the organization's resources from different locations, whether they are working from home or traveling.

 # What is the Internet